• Skip to primary navigation

 Keep Your Identity

-Many women will tell you that the best thing that ever happened to them was becoming mothers.
+Many women will tell you that the best thing that ever happened to them was becoming a mother.
 Although being a mom is indeed a joyous experience, some get lost in the role.
 Giving birth to a child can trigger an identity crisis.
 Because they want to be the best mom possible, some mothers start to lose a sense of self as everything in their lives revolves around their kids.

 Avoid Comparison